davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 ## Static Analysis with Continuous Integration: CircleCI

 PMD can be run directly within CircleCI.
 Plugging the static analyzer directly into the build can be useful if, for example, the build should fail based upon a rule violation, like performing SOQL in a loop.
-Since CircleCI has no built-in functionality for tracking PMD's defect reports, however, codebase-level static analysis is better delegated to a service like Code Climate unless the results should flag the build as a failure.
+Since CircleCI has no built-in functionality for tracking PMD's defect reports, however, codebase-level static analysis is better delegated to a service like Code Climate unless the (1) the existing codebase is clean for the ruleset being used and (2) any new results for the chosen ruleset should flag the build as a failure.

 ## Developing Rule Sets